tc39/proposal-explicit-resource-management/README.md

 }
 ```

-The `Disposable` class, as well as its async variant, the `AsyncDisposable` class, each provide two capabilities:
+The `Disposable` and `AsyncDisposable` classes each provide two capabilities:
 - Aggregation
 - Interoperation and Customization